Weighted Blanket Causing Pain

 Weighted blankets.
 They seem harmless enough, right?
 So we started using them.
 I purchased two for our household.
 In less than 6 months, they caused me so much hip and back pain, I’m tossing them.

 We are no longer using weighted blankets in our home.
 So I thought I’d explain why.
-I did not experience the benefits, but oh boy, did I experience the hip pain and sore muscles.
+I did not experience the benefits, but oh boy, did I experience the hip pain, back pain and sore muscles.

 My Weighted Blanket caused Extreme Back Pain